Can't share this digest on Facebook? Here's why.

-Political Law – Inviolability of the Separation of Church and State
+G.R.
+No. L-34854 – 86 SCRA 413 – Political Law – Basic Principles – Elements of a State – Government – Inviolability of the Separation of Church and State

 In 1971, Fr.
-Margarito Gonzaga, a priest, won the election for mayoralty in Albuquerque, Bohol.
-He was also proclaimed as a mayor therein.
-Pamil, a rival candidate file a quo warranto case against Gonzaga questioning the eligibility of Gonzaga.
-He argued that as provided for in the Revised Administrative Code; “in no case shall there be elected or appointed to a municipal office ecclesiastics, soldiers in active service, persons receiving salaries or compensation from provincial or national funds, or contractors for public works of the municipality.”
-In this case, the elected mayor is a priest.
-However, Judge Teleron ruled that the Administrative Code is repealed by the Election Code of 1971 which allowed the prohibitions of the revised administrative code.
+Margarito Gonzaga, a priest, won the election for mayoralty in Alburquerque, Bohol.
+He was later proclaimed as mayor therein.
+Fortunato Pamil, a rival candidate filed a quo warranto case against Gonzaga questioning the eligibility of Gonzaga.
+He argued that as provided for in Section 2175 of the 1917 Revised Administrative Code:

-ISSUE: Whether or not the Revised Administrative Code is no longer operative?
+ISSUE: Whether or not Section 2175 of the Revised Administrative Code of 1917 is no longer operative?

 HELD: The Supreme Court decision was indecisive.
 Under the 1935 Constitution, “No religious test shall be required for the exercise of civil or political rights.”
 If the doctrine of constitutional supremacy is to be maintained, then Section 2175 shall not prevail, thus, an ecclesiastic may run for elective office.
 However, this issue proved to have divided the Supreme Court because it failed to obtain the majority vote of eight (8) which is needed in order to declare Section 2175 of the RAC to be unconstitutional.
 For this, the petition filed by Pamil must be granted and the decision of the lower court reversed and set aside.
 Fr.
 Gonzaga is hereby ordered to vacate the mayoralty position.